Scott Niedermayer: New Jersey Devils

 Niedermayer missed several games early in the 2001–02 season due to back pain, and his 33 points on the season was his lowest in six seasons.
-Niedermayer and the Devils reached their fourth Stanley Cup Finals in 2002–03.
+Niedermayer and the Devils reached their fourth Stanley Cup Final in 2002–03.
 The series was a family affair, as Scott's brother Rob was a member of the opposing Mighty Ducks of Anaheim.
 When asked, their mother admitted she was hoping Rob's Mighty Ducks would win as Scott already had two championships to his name.
 Scott dashed his brother and mother's hopes, recording two assists in the deciding seventh game to lead the Devils to a 3–0 victory, and win his third Stanley Cup.

 Niedermayer battles for the puck with Scott Hannan of the San Jose Sharks in his first season in Anaheim.

 Niedermayer cemented his reputation as an elite NHL defenceman in 2003–04, earning praise from both teammates and opponents for his play throughout the season.
 Injuries to fellow defencemen Scott Stevens and Brian Rafalski resulted in Niedermayer averaging over 25 minutes of ice time per game, sometimes topping 30, and he temporarily inherited the Devils' captaincy from Stevens.
 Offensively, Niedermayer posted his second career 50-point season, finishing with 14 goals and 40 assists.
 He played in his third All-Star Game and was named a First Team All-Star for the first time.
 After finishing second in league scoring amongst defencemen, recording a plus-minus rating of +20 and leading the Devils to a modern NHL record low 164 goals against, Niedermayer was voted the winner of the James Norris Memorial Trophy as the league's top defenceman.

 Upon the expiration of his previous contract, Niedermayer was again a restricted free agent, and he again endured a difficult negotiation with the Devils, even after he changed agents.
 Initially demanding a five-year, $45 million contract, Niedermayer chose to go to arbitration.
 He was awarded a one-year contract for the 2004–05 season, and the $7 million salary he was given tied John LeClair's award in 2000 as the highest ever given in arbitration.
 However, the contract was wiped out when the entire season was cancelled as a result of the 2004–05 NHL lockout.